Confidence and Paranoia: Reception

 The episode was originally broadcast on the British television channel BBC2 on 14 March 1988 in the 9:00pm evening time slot.
 Although the pilot episode "The End" drew in over five million viewers, this figure was now tailing off as the series progressed.

+The first series of Red Dwarf had not been initially repeated, and Grant and Naylor were reluctant to allow it to be released on home video.
+This episode was eventually released in August 1993 on a video also containing "Waiting for God and "Me²".

-The episode was considered to be one of the weakest from the first series by Red Dwarf Smegazine readers — it came in 28th place with 0.2% of the votes.
+The episode was one of the least popular in Red Dwarf Smegazine readers poll in 1992 — it came in 28th of 30 episodes, with 0.2% of the votes.

 Re-mastered

 The remastering of Series I to III was carried out during the late 1990s.
 Changes throughout the series included replacement of the opening credits, giving the picture a colour grade and filmising, computer generated special effects of Red Dwarf and many more visual and audio enhancements.
 Changes specific to "Confidence and Paranoia" include a new recorded Holly joke to replace the opening 'post office worker' gag, dramatic music cue added to Lister's collapse due to the mutated illness and a CGI scene of Red Dwarf travelling through the dust storm.